 The Defer method does almost the same thing as the Async method but without any pausing.
 It excludes the script after the loading process is done.

-Eliminate Render-Blocking CSS
+Eliminate Render-Blocking Code

-By default, CSS is considered a render-blocking resource but there is no way to remove from a site because it is the code that makes it look better, and without CSS our site will not work at all.
+By default, CSS is considered a render-blocking resource but there is no way to remove from a site because it is the code that makes it look better, and without it our site will not work at all.

-To optimize your CSS there are a few things that you can do.
+There are a few things that you can do.

-– Using inline CSS
+– Using inline code

-– Combining CSS files
+– Combining scripts

-– Minify the CSS files
+– Minify the resources

-– Try using less CSS
+– Try using less code

-– Defer the unused CSS
+– Defer the unused code

 How to Use Inline CSS